-Chippewa Valley schools
+Chippewa Valley Schools

-richmond community schools
+New Haven community schools

 Michigan Department of Civil Rights (MDCR)

-What is the michigan indian tuition waiver (mitw)?
+What is the michigan indian tuition waiver (MITW)?

 The State of Michigan enacted Public Law 174 of 1976 that waives the tuition costs for eligible Native Americans attending public community colleges or universities within Michigan.
 It waives tuition for full-time or part-time courses taken during any semester including summer.
 Tuition can be waived for undergraduate and graduate courses, as students may continue to use the MITW through post-graduate work.
 Tuition can be waived for dually-enrolled students as long as both institutions are public colleges/universities in Michigan.